Horizing/Horizing/README.md

-Hi, there're Horiz and Voluntie.
+Hi, We are Horiz and Voluntie.
-The account is for studying, notes and blogs here.
+The account is for studying, notes and blogs.

-It's a pleasure, just take a look.
+It's our pleasure, just take a look.

 <!---